-It is your responsibility to advise the Program Manager of DEU if you are unable to instruct a class.
+It is your responsibility to advise the DEU Off-campus Program Manager if you are unable to instruct a class.
 However, should a situation arise where you are unable to teach a class for several consecutive occasions, it will be necessary to arrange for an alternate instructor.
 If you are going to miss more than two classes in a row, please inform your Department Head.

 The Gwenna Moss Centre for Teaching and Learning has a wealth of information on preparing to teach, class syllabus writing, teaching strategies, technology, copyright and much more.
 These resources are particularly useful for instructors that are unable to attend face-to-face workshops.

 Academic Department MeetingArrange a meeting with the department head to review and discuss your responsibilities, class content, class syllabus, copyright, assessments and examinations.

 The Faculty/Instructor Statement of Copyright Compliance is an annual digital sign-off for instructors to promote awareness of the policy and produce evidence of the University’s compliance process.
 The statement is sent out via e-mail with the subject Copyright Compliance Acknowledgement Required.
 You will be asked to click on a link to respond to the statement.
 For additional instructions and a troubleshooting guide for completing the sign-off, please see Copyright Information for Instructors.

 U of S Library